- Income Statistics

 Which state has the lowest tax burden?

-Alaska has the lowest tax burden, at a combined average total of 5.06%.
-This includes a complete lack of income tax, as well as a low sales tax of 1.52%.
-Here is a list of the other top ten states with the lowest tax burdens:
+Alaska has the lowest tax burden, averaging just 5.06%.
+This figure reflects the absence of an income tax and a low sales tax of 1.52%.
+Here are other states with minimal tax burdens:

 -